15 Minute Chest Buster

 You may think you need a whole heap of equipment to get a solid workout in during the pandemic, but that is not true.
 All you need is a timer, the comfort of your own home, and a hard work ethic.

 Give yourself the best chance of an optimal workout.

-A critical factor in the performance of your workouts is the Gym Wear you use.
+A critical factor in the performance of your workouts is the gym wear you use.
 Make sure you are in an outfit in which you feel comfortable.
 You should have no restrictions when performing exercises, whether it be at home or bodybuilding at a gym.
-Otherwise, your execution and effectiveness of your workout will not be at optimal levels.
+Otherwise, the execution and effectiveness of your workout will not be at optimal levels.

 You will need an outfit that allows you that freedom of movement.
 There is nothing worse than performing a gruelling workout to have the clothes you are wearing make it that much more uncomfortable.
 Comfortability and range of motion are paramount for ensuring a safe and effective workout.

 You are going to be tri-setting the next three exercises with a fifteen-second interval in between each exercise to give you just enough time to move from one movement position to the other.
 Once the three exercises are completed, you can rest for one minute and have yourself a sip of water before starting over.
 Below is the breakdown of what is to come in regards to the first three exercises.

 Note: The Reps assigned can be adjusted to your level of fitness.
 Be sure to make the workout HARD and push the limits.
 Once you have performed the workout a few times, you should be ready to increase your volume.
 This is crucial for your progression.
 The principle of progressive overload is a critical factor for muscle growth, and therefore you must push yourself and your limits.

 Three sets of eight repetitions with a recovery of fifteen seconds/exercise and one minute/set.